daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 #### R
 Go to https://cran.r-project.org/bin/macosx/ and download the latest version of R for Mac (Should look something like this: R-3.6.1.pkg).
 Open the file and follow the installer instructions.

-After installation, in terminal type the following to ask for the version:
+After installation, in Terminal type the following to ask for the version:
 ```
 R --version
 ```